collingsandrew/milestone-one-project/README.md

 ### Target Audience

-- Fellow breeders looking for another cat to join teir own cattery
+- Fellow breeders looking for another kitten to join their own cattery.
+- Customers interested in giving a kitten a forever home.
+- New and returning customers searching for information/advice.

 ### User Stories